“I like a good challenge”

 I met Maria Plodinec a couple of years ago during an event from Basel Area Business & Innovation and I remember thinking – what a cool person.
 She had just started as a CEO with Artidis back then with a handful of employees.
 Now, numerous research papers and developments later, Artidis has grown significantly.

-Artidis is a Medtech company.
+Artidis is a medtech company.

-MP: Yes, medtech, healthtech.
+MP: Yes, medtech, health tech.

 MP: Yes, that is a very nice description.
-In principle our technology is based on atomic force microscope, which means that we use a very sharp nanosensor.
+In principle, our technology is based on atomic force microscope, which means that we use a very sharp nanosensor.
 This is a silicon nitride probe that literally touches the tissue.
 And when we touch the tissue, we make ten thousand of these small palpations and we create a special profile.
 This profile describes what are the physical characteristics of different cells and different matrices within the tissue.
-And that will be very different for a healthy tissue or for a benign lesion or for a malignant lesion.
+And that will be very different for a healthy tissue or a benign lesion or a malignant lesion.
 In particular, tumor cells are very aggressive.